joeytwiddle/jsh/README.md

 Many of these scripts will run standalone, but some of them depend on other jsh scripts, so they must be on the PATH.

 Run `jsh/jsh` or `source jsh/startj` or `source jsh/startj-simple` to setup your PATH so they will all run fine.

-(See detailed instructions below.)
+There are more detailed installation instructions below.
+But first, here are some examples of the available scripts:

-## JSH-specific
+### JSH-specific

     jdoc <jsh_command> | <text>   Show or search script documentation (like man+apropos for jsh scripts)

     et <jsh_command> | <new_com>  Edit a script ("Edit tool" - so old it used to be a .BAT!)
-                                  This will open the given script in your favourite editor (see 'edit') It can also be used to create a new script So it is a very quick way to create new commands / aliases for future use
+                                  This will open the given script in your favourite editor (see 'edit') It can also be used to create a new script So it is a very quick way to create new commands / scripts for future use

-## Scripts to make my interactive shell look pretty (colourful and informative)
+### Scripts to make my interactive shell look pretty (colourful and informative)

     . lscolsinit                  Loads a comprehensive color scheme for `ls` . hwipromptforbash / forzsh   A pretty and informative prompt